Favou23/Tutoring_API/README.md

 This is not just code it’s a **learning project**.

 The project demonstrates how to:
-* Imtegrate Celery asynchronous processes into Django rest framework
+* Integrate Celery asynchronous processes into Django rest framework
 * Configure **JWT authentication**
 * Securely manage secrets using **dotenv**
 * Create and test **authentication endpoints** with Postman